MaxEdison/ScreenCapture/README.md

 ```

 3. Install the required dependencies:
-Simply Run "windows-install.bat" to install all dependencies OR use this command:
+Simply Run "**windows-install.bat**" to install all dependencies OR use this command:
 ```bash
 pip install -r requirements.txt
 ```

 4. Run the server:
-Simply Run "windows-run.bat" OR use this command:
+Simply Run "**windows-run.bat**" OR use this command:

 ```bash
 python main.py
 ```

-Now clients can stream your screen by entering your machine IP address on port 8000 (default port)
+Now clients can stream your screen by entering your machine IP address on **port 8000** (default port)

 You can find your IP address in local network by this command: